-This leaflet is for parents and carers about how to use this medicine in children.
-Our information sometimes differs from that provided by the manufacturers, because their information is usually aimed at adults.
+This leaflet has been written for parents and carers about how to use this medicine in children.
+Our information sometimes differs from that provided by the manufacturers, because their information is usually aimed at adult patients.
 Please read this leaflet carefully.
-Keep it somewhere safe so that you can read it again.
+Keep it somewhere safe so that you can read sensation.